EPIC US ROAD TRIP DAYS 4-6THE DAKOTAS - NORTH & SOUTH DAKOTA

 “Slow down, they might not be so lenient next time.”
 So warned the North Dakota State Highway Patrol officer when handing me back my licence & sending us on our way.
-Eighty-two miles per hour he said he clocked me at heading south on US-6 outside Bismarck, North Dakota earlier today.
+Eighty-two miles per hour he said he clocked me at heading south on US-6 outside Bismarck, North Dakota, earlier this morning.
 The speed limit, he reminded me, was 60 mph.
 Whoops.
-He was a nice guy, him & his partner warming to us once they determined that we were bona fide out-of-towners who were most definitely not carrying any firearms; the former was obvious, the latter needed to be determined.
+He was a nice guy, him & his partner warming to us once they determined that we were bona fide out-of-towners who were most definitely not carrying any firearms; the former was obvious, the latter needed to be ascertained.
 They even joked with us that we must have been ‘lost’ to find ourselves in this part of the country, in North Dakota.
 Ha.
 Good one, point taken and laugh shared.
 But no, we were not lost.
 We were just in a hurry, needing to cover a lot of ground on on this day, road trip day 5.

 Another location not on the original itinerary, we detoured off US-6 to the Native Indian town of Fort Yates.
 The present-day tribal headquarters of the Standing Rock Sioux Tribe, it’s also, on an unkempt finger of land overlooking the mighty Missouri River, the first burial site for one of Native America’s most revered figures, Tatanka Iyotake, a.k.a.
 Sitting Bull.

 – Inscription at the base of the Tatanka Iyotake, a.k.a.
 Sitting Bull, Memorial in Forth Yates, North Dakota